charleneweiss/charleneweiss.github.io/index.md

 Hi!
-I am a postdoctoral researcher in mathematics at Paderborn University in the group [discrete mathematics of Kai-Uwe Schmidt](https://math.uni-paderborn.de/en/ag/dm).
+I am a postdoctoral researcher in discrete mathematics at Paderborn University, working in the collaborative research center [Integral Structures in Geometry and Representation Theory](https://trr358.math.uni-bielefeld.de/Pages/aboutUs), which is funded by the [DFG](https://www.dfg.de/en/index.jsp) (German Research Foundation).
-I earned my doctorate from Paderborn University under the supervision of Kai-Uwe Schmidt.
+I earned my doctorate from Paderborn University under the supervision of [Kai-Uwe Schmidt](https://math.uni-paderborn.de/en/ag/dm/?cHash=49e3a4ac0c474af67ece490d7b6d9ec4).

 Previously, I obtained my bachelor’s and master’s degree in Mathematics (both with a minor in Physics) at Otto von Guericke University Magdeburg, Germany.
 During my master's studies, I was an exchange student at NTNU Trondheim, Norway.